 Make Sure to Seal that Painted Furniture

+Once painted, and distressed throughout the cabinet was sealed inside and out with a clear matte protective finish.
 Two coats of clear sealer were applied to the piece using my favorite Cling On brush.

 Lining the Inside of the Drawer and Cabinet